NBS5000/teamProfile/README.md

 ## <span style="color:green"> The Task</span>

 The task was to build a Node.js command-line application that takes in information about employees on a software engineering team, then generate an HTML webpage that displays summaries for each person.
-Additionally, the module must include a unit test for every part of your code and ensure that it passes each test.
+Additionally, the module must include a unit test for every part of your code and ensure that it passes each test, these should be run by entering <span style="font-family: monospace, monospace;">npm run test</span>.

 ### ⭐ ⭐ S.T.A.R. ⭐ ⭐